 8 Subtle Signs Your Immune System is Sending You

 You want a strong immune system these days, with the coronavirus around every corner.
 Unfortunately, self-isolation can damage your protective layers.
 Here's how to tell if your immune system is weakening, and how to get it back to full power.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 You Have Canker Sores